Research Imaging Institute

 Organization.
 The RII is organized as Divisions, Services and Programs.

 Divisions are: Positron Emission Tomography (Paul Jerabek, Chief); Magnetic Resonance Imaging (Timothy Duong, Chief); Human Electrophysiology (Don Robin, Chief); Biomedical Image Analysis (Jack Lancaster, Chief); and Human Performance (Donald Robin, Chief).

 Services are: Administration (Jean Hardies, Chief); NeuroCognitive Assessment (David Glahn); and, Technical Support (John Li, Chief).

 Programs: Computational Biology (James Bower), Speech and Language (Donald Robin), Genomic Imaging (David Glahn), and Human Neuroscience (Peter Fox).

 Access.
 Access to the RII’s research resources is on a collaborative basis.
 To discuss potential collaborations, interested investigators should contact an RII Division Chief or faculty member.
-Projects are subject to review by the Utilization Review Committee (link to Protocol Review Process page).
+Projects are subject to review by the Utilization Review Committee.